NanoComp/meep/doc/docs/Download.md

 sudo apt-get install meep h5utils
 ```

-You can also install the [parallel version of Meep](http://packages.debian.org/testing/science/meep-mpi-default) which is based on [Open-MPI](https://www.open-mpi.org/) using:
+You can also install the [parallel version of Meep](http://packages.debian.org/testing/science/meep-mpi-default) which is based on [Open MPI](https://www.open-mpi.org/) using:

 ```
 sudo apt-get install meep-mpi-default